ahmadawadalla/PersonalProjects/README.md

 Galleon Clicker is a Harry Potter clicker game where players earn Galleons by clicking a coin and buying iconic wizards to automate wealth generation.
 This game features upgrades, wizards, and magical sound effects to make the game more engaging.

+⚠️ For the best experience, play on a computer or laptop.
+The game is optimized for larger screens and may not function as smoothly on mobile devices

 **✨ Features**
 - Click to earn Galleons and unlock upgrades
 - Hire wizards (e.g., Hagrid, Hermione, Dumbledore) to increase passive income